Infotainment & Telematics

 Keen Security Lab of Tencent, Keen Security Lab Blog 2020 [2]

-A January 2020 blog post described two bugs in the Marvell 88W8688 Wi-Fi chip integrated into the Parrot module on the Tesla Model S. The chip runs ThreadX RTOS on an ARM9 Feroceon core, connected via SDIO.
-One bug was a heap overflow in the 802.11e WMM ADDTS action frame handler; the other was in the Linux mwifiex driver processing Wi-Fi events from the chip.
-An attacker within wireless range could chain both to gain code execution on the CID host Linux system.
-Both were disclosed to Tesla and Marvell before publication.
+In a January 2020 blog post, Keen Security Lab detailed two bugs in the Marvell 88W8688 Wi-Fi chip that sits in the Parrot module on the Tesla Model S. The chip runs ThreadX RTOS on an ARM9 Feroceon core and talks to the host over SDIO.
+One bug is a heap overflow in the 802.11e WMM ADDTS action frame handler; the other is in the Linux mwifiex driver that processes Wi-Fi events coming from the chip.
+Chained together, they let an attacker within wireless range run code on the CID host Linux system.
+Both went to Tesla and Marvell before publication.

 TBONE, A Zero-Click Exploit for Tesla MCUs